- When to Take a Five Course Semester

 When to take a Five Course Semester

-Question: Is there a certain semester that HPA recommends I take five courses as an AB student?
+Question: I'm a first-year.
+Is there a certain semester that HPA recommends I take five courses as an AB student?

 Answer: AB students are expected to have completed 17 courses by the start of junior year.
 Here are some considerations we’d recommend for prehealth students: